davex69/pw_test_datastream/README.md

 How to submit your code
 -----------------------
-Your solution must be sent to us as a ZIP archive with the whole files structure (including .git/ directory).
+Your solution must be sent to us as a ZIP archive with the whole files structure in it (including .git/ directory).
+Create a separate commit for each sub-task (thus you'll submit no less than 3 commits.)

 DO NOT create public copies/forks of our repository.
 Any applicant who fails to meet this requirement will be dismissed.